lukelex/csv_record/README.md

 ##Customizations

-Someday you will want to go "out of the rail" that we propose.
+Someday you might want to go "out of the rail" that we propose.
 Here is what you can do now:

 ###Changing the table_name
 ```ruby